okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## The Graphiql tool

 This tool has been given to us by the GraphQL team.
 On the left hand side, we can write a query and run it to see what happens.

+The `docs` auto generates docs for us to see the type of queries we can make.